-Our goal is to protect, manage and restore our land as well as create new spaces for nature so that the ecosystems18 in Denbighshire are diverse, connected, big in scale and extent, in a healthy condition and adaptable and thus not only maintains biodiversity but enhances it.
+Our goal is to protect, manage and restore our land as well as create new spaces for nature so that the ecosystems in Denbighshire are diverse, big in extent or scale, in good condition, are connected and have aspects of ecosystem resilience, to align with the DECCA principles, and thus not only maintains biodiversity but enhances it.
 This is our Ecologically Positive Council goal.